cyberang3l/sysdata-collector/docs/Usage-examples-and-scenarios.md

   -Q, --quiet           Disable logging in the console but still keep logs in
                         a file.
 This options is forced when run in daemon mode.
-  -L log_level, --loglevel log_level
+  -L LOG_LEVEL, --loglevel LOG_LEVEL
-                        log_level might be set to: CRITICAL, ERROR, WARNING, INFO, DEBUG.
-(Default: INFO) -F log_file, --logfile log_file
+                        LOG_LEVEL might be set to: CRITICAL, ERROR, WARNING, INFO, DEBUG.
+(Default: INFO) -F LOG_FILE, --logfile LOG_FILE
-                        log_file where the logs will be stored.
+                        LOG_FILE where the logs will be stored.
 If the file exists, text will be appended, otherwise the file will be created (Default: ./sysdata-collector.log)
 ```